sentry-sdk from PyPI:

 import sentry_sdk from sentry_sdk.integrations.pyramid import PyramidIntegration sentry_sdk.init( dsn="https://<key>@sentry.io/<project>", integrations=[PyramidIntegration()] ) from pyramid.config import Configurator with Configurator() as config: # ...

 Within minutes after installing Sentry, software teams are able to trace Pyramid performance issues back to a poor performing API call as well as surface all related code errors.
-Engineering Managers and Developers now have a single tool to optimize performance of their code and deliver fast customer experiences.
+Engineering Managers and Developers now have a single tool to optimize performance of their code and deliver fast customer experiences with Performance Monitoring.

 See local variables in the stack for prod errors, just like in your dev environment.
 Introspect more deeply into the runtime and jump into the frame to get additional data for any local variable.
 Filter and group Pyramid exceptions intuitively to eliminate noise.Pyramid